Champions League final rematches come to quarterfinals - WHIZ News

 City has kept clean sheets in seven straight games and has only conceded one goal — in the 14th-minute of its opening group game against Porto.
 Haaland, a 20-year-old forward from Norway, has scored 10 goals in the Champions League this season and is widely seen as a future transfer target for City.

-Porto will face Chelsea, though it is unclear if neutral venues will be needed because of travel restrictions between Portugal and England amid the pandemic.
+Porto will face Chelsea, but it is unclear if neutral venues will be needed because of travel restrictions between Portugal and England amid the pandemic.

 In the Europa League, Benfica played Arsenal in Italy and then Greece.
 Other travel issues in England forced Liverpool and Man City to play “home” Champions League games in Hungary this month.